ATD-GT

 ATD-GT Next-Generation Domestic Fighter Jet-Style Guitar

 When creating the rough design, we didn’t worry about balance—we simply pursued a style that looked cool.
 For the body, we placed the distinctive image of the main wings, horizontal stabilizers, and canopy at the center.
-It’s a guitarist’s instinct to want to produce a spacey sound using the tremolo arm on a jet-inspired guitar.
+It’s a guitarist’s instinct to want to produce a spacey sound with the tremolo arm on a jet-themed guitar.
 If we treat the headstock as the nose, the overall image is complete.

-Initially, we considered equipping it with two humbuckers and incorporating designs like national flags on the fretboard.
+Initially, we considered equipping it with two humbuckers and incorporating designs like national flags on the fingerboard.
 The headstock design was scrapped in favor of a standard V-shape, and we had also envisioned an engine air intake on the upper part of the body.
-Additionally, the prototype was built with a body top featuring a raised arch in the center.
+Additionally, the prototype was built with a body top featuring a raised arch shape in the center.

 Now, on to making the dream a reality.
-A delivery ceremony (with a toast of beer) was held for the first mass-produced model at TCGAKKI, where the condition of the aircraft was inspected.
+A delivery ceremony (with a toast of beer) was held for the first mass-production model at TCGAKKI, where the condition of the aircraft was inspected.
 The wings, featuring the Japanese flag design extending from the center to both sides, and the bright red horizontal stabilizers are joined using different materials on each side, with some parts lightened to enhance combat effectiveness.

 TCGAKKI Original [ ATD-GT ]